Symbiotic Logo in Cube

 Symbiotic, as a permissionless shared security protocol, enables effective decentralization and alignment design for any network.
 Its neutral coordination framework introduces innovative primitives for modular scaling, empowering network builders to control and adapt their own re/staking implementation in a permissionless manner.

-By setting a new standard for openness and neutrality, Symbiotic removed a major roadblock for builders, who can now create the protocols originally promised with shared security with real shared security, including collateral availability, complex slashing and reward mechanisms.
+By setting a new standard for openness and neutrality, Symbiotic removed a major roadblock for builders, who can now create the protocols originally promised with shared security with real shared security, including collateral availability, complex slashing, and reward mechanisms.

 Restake, represented within the Collateral component, enables additional capital efficiency and scale by having assets used to secure Symbiotic networks held outside of the Symbiotic protocol itself.
 Find out more about other components and what can be restaked within Symbiotic in the FAQ below.